Treatment for Seborrheic Dermatitis of the Back, Chest, and Skin folds

 - Wear cotton clothes that breathe well and consider placing clean cotton cloth in the affected fold to prevent the skin from touching.

 - Lotrimin Cream (clotrimazole) can be helpful to reduce skin yeast germs that can aggravate inflammation.
-Dr. Bailey recommends that her patients apply this medicated cream twice daily for 2 to 4 weeks.
-If no improvement is seen, consult a physician.
+I typically tell my patients to apply this medicated cream twice daily for 2 to 4 weeks.
+(If no improvement is seen, consult a physician.)